-Is The Home In a State You Plan To Return To?
+Is the Home in a State in Which You Plan to Return?

 Regardless of the stage of your (or your spouse’s) career, have you considered your plan for retirement?
 Is this state or region on your shortlist?

-Does Your Monthly Budget Allow for Repairs, Maintenance, Homeowner’s Association Fees, and Other Miscellaneous Costs Associated with Homeownership?
+Does Your Monthly Budget Allow for Costs Associated with Homeownership?

 Zillow.com suggests that you budget for at least 35% of the monthly rental income for operating costs to manage the property and a general rate of at least 1% of the property value to be put towards repairs.

 Those estimates don’t include expenses like pest control, utilities, and Homeowner’s Association Fees.
-Before you make the decision to purchase an investment property, make sure you have an accurate view of the true cost.
+Before you decide to purchase an investment property, make sure you have an accurate view of the true cost.

-If Your Orders Change Prematurely, Are You Able to Manage Two Mortgages Or a Mortgage and a Housing Payment Until You Can Sell Or Rent the Property?
+If Your Orders Change Prematurely, Are You Able to Manage Two Payments Until You Can Sell or Rent the Property?

 Or, if you decide to rent out the property, can you carry the mortgage on your own for at least six months without straining yourself financially?